gaidap/cheatsheets/README.md

 ## How to install Cheatsheets

-You can install Cheatsheets to your local machine with npx cs-sli or (sudo) npm install -g cs-cli.
+You can install Cheatsheets to your local machine with npx gaidap-cs or (sudo) npm install -g gaidap-cs.

 ## How to use Cheatsheets